Here’s how it works: Your company will choose a community service project you would like to work on Friday, June 15th.

 Pat moved to the Tri Cities in 1974.
 Pat and George shared their love of raising money for the Shriner’s Hospital in Spokane.
 Pat was the President of the Ladies Oriental Shrine in 1996 and 1997.
 She’s also served on the boards of Trios Health Foundation, Second Harvest Tri Cities, the Benton Franklin Volunteer Center, the Kennewick Housing Authority the Community Development Block Grant board for the City of Kennewick, The Tri Cities Cancer Center Guild, Hospice House and Safe Harbor Crisis Nursery.
 Pat is particularly active in helping children.
 She took part in Kids Day that the Tri City Herald sponsored.
 Pat also has been an active member of the Kennewick Kiwanis for over 12 years.
 Helping with Bell Ringing for the Salvation Army and preparing back packs for school children, as well as serving on many boards for the Kiwanis.
 Pat was Kennewick Woman of the Year in 2007.

-Tri-Citians and Tri-Cities businesses are encouraged to gather together to work on a community service project of their choice on Friday, June 9th from 8a-12noon.
-A BBQ rib-eye steak luncheon at Columbia Park (near the bandshell area) at noon for the first 500 people who RSVP to participate in the First Annual George and Pat Jones Community Service day....
+Tri-Citians and Tri-Cities businesses are encouraged to gather together to work on a community service project of their choice on Friday, June 15th from 8a-12noon.
+A BBQ rib-eye steak luncheon at Columbia Park (near the bandshell area) at noon for the first 500 people who RSVP to participate in the Second Annual George and Pat Jones Community Service day....
 READ MORE